Who's thAt mAn?

 —Mark Uricheck; Connections Magazine, June 2012

-September 2008 would ignite the collaborative music-making friendship between Ed and one of Pennsylvania's most important music fixtures—singer-songwriter & producer Bret Alexander [The Badlees; Breaking Benjamin].
-Together, Randazzo & Alexander have released three acclaimed full-length records and a string of local radio stapled singles, including 2012's "Still Cry" and 2015's "I Need a Woman."
-Ed and Bret recently marked their ten-year creative partnership in the fall of 2018.
+September 2008 would ignite the collaborative music-making friendship between Ed and one of Pennsylvania's most respected music fixtures—singer-songwriter & producer Bret Alexander [The Badlees; Breaking Benjamin].
+Together, Randazzo & Alexander have released three acclaimed full-length records, and a string of local radio stapled singles, including 2008's "Ring Them Bells," 2012's "Still Cry," and 2015's "I Need a Woman."